One takeaway from the Taylor Swift and Kelce Travis phenomenon, is that — politics aside — we can all take a page from their playbook.

 Guess what?
 Remember that my book came out a few months ago?
 Well, I finally found the time to fix all of the problems: mainly the font-size was way too big.

 Amazon sent me the changes, and now it looks like a real book!!
-If you bought one from me before, I’m happy to replace it with this book!
+If you bought one from me before, I’m happy to replace it with this better version!
 Wendy@theInspiredEater.com.

 For everyone else, I hope you’ll take a look: the Inspired Eater: Fed Up!